 The Sum of its Parts

 Bluntnose or needle nose?
 That’s the question everyone has to ask when choosing which Gerber Multi-Plier 600 to go with.
 If you’re working around nuts and bolts in tighter spaces, go with the bluntnose.
 The needle nose has a place around more delicate applications, including electrical work.
 It can also handle nuts and bolts—it just needs more clearance to be effective.
 I can debate back and forth about which one is best, but it will ultimately be up to your preference…or you could just go with one of each!

-There’s a different feel to the Gerber MP600 than I’m used to with other multi tools.
-It’s a more rugged, rough around the edges kind of feel, but it’s really solid.
+The Gerber MP600 has a different feel than most other multi-tools.
+It’s a more rugged, rough-around-the-edges kind of feel, but it’s really solid.

-Overall, I found the Gerber Multi-Plier 600 to be a solidly functional tool and performs well.
-It’s an excellent option for general purpose multi tool use with the most commonly used tools on board.
-However, it isn’t going to win a contest to see who has the most tools on one unit (that prize still goes to the Wenger 16999 Giant Swiss Army knife).
+Overall, I found the Gerber Multi-Plier 600 to be a solidly functional tool and perform well.
+It’s an excellent option for general-purpose multi-tool use with the most commonly used tools on board.
+However, it isn’t going to win a contest to see who has the most tools in one unit (that prize still goes to the Wenger 16999 Giant Swiss Army knife).

 Gerber Multi-Plier 600 Bluntnose Black Specifications

 - Ballistic nylon sheath